Rebecca0-12/Rebecca0-12/README.md

 ### Frontend Developer • Aspiring Full-Stack Developer

-Creating polished digital experiences through thoughtful design and purposeful development.
+I build modern websites and web applications with a focus on thoughtful design, usability, and clean development.

 <br>